SoftUni-Internal/interactive-content/EN/01-Components/07-Components-Lab-Articles.md

 Angular-Components-Lab-11

-After we have created the child component the only thing left is to create the articles component and pass the array of data from the **parent** to the **child**.
+After we have created the child component the only thing left is to create the component of the article and pass the array of data from the **parent** to the **child**.

-Create articles component using "ng generate component articles" and copy the following CSS inside "articles.component.css":
+Create articles component using "**ng generate component articles**" and copy the following CSS inside "**articles.component.css**":

 ```js
 ul {